qLSLab/GPRuler/README.md

 The documentation to install and use GPRuler is included in the [Wiki](https://github.com/qLSLab/GPRuler/wiki).

 ## Cite Us
 If you use GPRuler in your scientific work, please cite:

-**Di Filippo, M., Damiani, C., & Pescini, D. (2021).
-GPRuler: metabolic Gene-Protein-Reaction rules automatic reconstruction.
-PLOS Computational Biology. doi: [https://doi.org/10.1371/journal.pcbi.1009550](https://doi.org/10.1371/journal.pcbi.1009550)**
+**Di Filippo M, Damiani C, Pescini D (2021) GPRuler: Metabolic gene-protein-reaction rules automatic reconstruction.
+PLoS Comput Biol 17(11): e1009550. doi: [10.1371/journal.pcbi.1009550](https://doi.org/10.1371/journal.pcbi.1009550)**

 ## Getting Help
 For support, please contact [Marzia Di Filippo](marzia.difilippo@unimib.it).